microns-ariadne/ariadne-pipeline/README.md

 NOTE: ariadne-pipeline is still under development and testing.
 Overall behavior is mostly stable, but internal APIs and plugin specifications are subject to change.

+## The CLI
+ariadne's core functions can be interacted with through ariadne.py:

+Usage: ariadne.py <command> [args]
+Manage, test, benchmark, and run software pipelines.

+Where <command> is one of the following:
+	dataset  	Manage, fetch, validate, and unpack datasets. test     	Run tests on a pipeline.
+	benchmark	Benchmark a pipeline.
+	pipeline 	Run and manage pipelines.
+	plugins  	List all available plugins.

+### ariadne dataset
+This tool is used to fetch and prepare datasets for projects.
+It is invoked in the following form:
+`ariadne.py dataset <command> [dataset name]`
+Where command may be one of the following:

+* fetch -- Fetches the dataset named by [dataset name]
+* list -- Prints all datasets defined in the current working directory.
+* show -- Parses the dataset specified by [dataset name] and prints its contents.

+### ariadne test
+This runs a pipeline and (To be implemented.
+Currently, it just validates the top stage.) validates each stage in addition to printing out potentially useful debugging information.

+It is invoked in the following form:
+`ariadne.py test <pipeline name> <test definition file>`

+Currently, test definition files are plain text files containing lists of arguments to pass to the pipeline.
+They are formatted as follows:

+`testname1 arg1=value arg2=value`

+Each line in the file should contain one test.

+NOTE: This portion of ariadne is very likely to be restructured and changed to fit better models of validation.

+### ariadne benchmark
+This runs a benchmark for the specified pipeline.
+Currently, benchmarks are only based on the time taken to complete a task.
+It is up to each plugin to report or print other benchmark results.

+*NOTE:* Ariadne's benchmarking code currently only calls the benchmarking method on the top pipeline stage.
+This will be corrected in future releases

+It is invoked in the following form:

+`ariadne.py benchmark <pipeline name> [pipeline arguments]`

+Where [pipeline arguments] contains whitespace-separated list of values in the form:
+`arg=val`

+### ariadne pipeline
+### ariadne plugins

 ## Plugin API

 Ariadne is ultimately a coordinator for a large number of plugins.
 As such, it is often necessary to develop new plugins to design different pipelines or just to fit different needs.